mikemeredith/AHM_code/README.md

 # ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ```

+## Avoiding WinBUGS

+WinBUGS is not essential to work through the code.
+In most cases, `jagsUI::jags` is a drop-in replacement for `R2WinBUGS::bugs`.
+JAGS does not spatial autocorrelation (CAR) models, as used in AHM2 chapters 3 and 9; for those, the `nimble` package can be used, and alternative scripts are provided.

+Note that the `nimble` implementation for section 9.5 does not converge, see issue #4.
+We hope to fix this shortly.

 ## Volume 1 (AHM1)

 The code for the first volume (AHM1), with updates up to 2017, is available as a single huge text file on the [main book web page](http://www.mbr-pwrc.usgs.gov/pubanalysis/keryroylebook/).